newtmex/CryptGain-submission-for-xDay-hack-2023/README.md

 7. **Liquid Staking Smart Contract**: [Link to README](./liquid-staking/README.md)

     The Liquid Staking Smart Contract introduces "cryptERD," CryptGain's liquid version of delegated $eGLD.
 It enables a flexible delegation process for delegators as it allows them to stake sub 1 $eGLD.
+CryptERD will be part of the tokens used to provide collateral on the GToken Smart Contract

 ## Roadmap